JoshK2/react-components-library-template/README.md

 ```

 Now Bit will export automaticly your components when changes are made when you push code to master, or accepting pull requests.

+## Contributing

+- Pull requests and ⭐ stars are always welcome.
+- For bugs and feature requests, please create an issue.

 ## FAQ